Grand Teton in May: 3 Amazing Advantages & 4 Challenges to Prepare For

 * Numbers affected by COVID-19 Pandemic

-Factors that contribute to lower visitation in May include:
+Factors that contribute to lower visitation in May:

 What this means for you:

-- More available parking spots (Jenny Lake, String Lake, Taggart Lake).
+- Easier parking at Jenny Lake, String Lake, and Taggart Lake

 Advantage: More Wildlife Activity